elileinkram/_feedstack_web/README.md

 Q. What if they have the same ranking?

-A. If they are the same ranking then the order will be random.
+A. Then the order will be random.